kissmetrics/km-support/_posts/2010-01-06-understanding-identities.md

   <input name="password" type="password"></input>
 </form>
 <script type="text/javascript">
+  // Allow our JS to track
   _kmq.push(['trackSubmit', 'login_form', 'Logged In']);
 </script>
 {% endhighlight %}

 * Visiting the URL `http://www.example.com/?kmi=foo%40example.com`

-[Identity Scenarios with the JavaScript Library][js-ids-info]
+In each of these scenarios, our JS Library would remember that this person is `foo@example.com` for this session and future sessions, ***and*** alias the two IDs together:

+`1rNfguj/Kk3VsDyuLBXqiOnzYK4=` == `foo@example.com`

+Here is an infographic that goes into further detail with what our JavaScript does: [Scenarios with Identifying in the JavaScript Library][js-ids-info]

 <a name="section-3.3"></a>
 ### 3.3 Manually Calling the `alias` Method

-You can explicitly call the `alias` method to connect 2 IDs.
-These are the most common scenarios where our JS Library cannot automatically alias:
+Where our JS Library cannot automatically alias, you can explicitly call the `alias` method to connect 2 IDs.
+These are the most common scenarios:

 * If you implement tracking with not only our JS Library, but also use our server-side libraries or external integrations.
-More details at [Reusing the Identities Set by the JavaScript Library][js-ids].
+Some further details at [Reusing the Identities Set by the JavaScript Library][js-ids].
 * Using the same API key on more than one root-level domain.
 More details at [Can I use the JavaScript Library on multiple domains?][mult-domains]

 Here are example uses of `alias`: